kingston-hackSpace/ESP32/setup.md

 Select the port:

+If usb port is not visible:

 ESP32-S3 support in Arduino uses native USB which can crash.
 If you ever DON'T see a serial/COM port, you can always manually enter bootloading mode.
 This bootloader is in ROM, it is 'un-brickable' so you can always use this technique to get into the bootloader.
 However, after uploading your Arduino code you MUST press reset to start the sketch.

+- Unplug USB

+- Plug USB back in

+- Press and HOLD BOOT

+- While holding BOOT:

+  - Press RESET, then release RESET

+  - Keep holding BOOT for 2–3 seconds

+- Release BOOT